EtienneCmb/visbrain/_sources/brain.rst.txt

 Description
 -----------

-*Brain* is a flexible graphical user interface for 3D visualizations on an MNI brain.
+:class:`Brain` is a flexible graphical user interface for 3D visualizations on an MNI brain.
 It can be use to display deep sources, connectivity, region of interest...

 .. figure::  picture/picbrain/brain_description.png
    :align:   center